 We’re built for privacy.
-Internally we know what exactly that means; we use privacy as a filter for decision making.
+Internally, we know what exactly that means; we use privacy as a filter for decision-making.
 If a choice needs to be made between one practice that deepens a user’s privacy, and another that would diminish it but accelerate our growth, we’ll always take the slower, more private option.
-If you’d like to know more about our principals and beliefs that drive our choices, please see our about us page.
+If you’d like to know more about our principles and beliefs that drive our choices, please see our team and ethics pages.

-We realise how important it is that our customers fully understand what we mean by privacy.
+We realize how important it is that our customers fully understand what we mean by privacy.
 This policy gives you an overview of;

 We’ve tried our best to make this policy human-readable so you can get the facts you need quickly.

-- No logging of any account activity except total simultaneous connections (explained below)
+No logging of any account activity except active total simultaneous connections (explained below)

-Some payment information may be related to your account, for example, if PayPal is used a PayPal transaction ID with be associated with your account, as well as a subscription ID should you set up a PayPal subscription.
+Some payment information may be related to your account, for example, if PayPal is used a PayPal transaction ID will be associated with your account, as well as a subscription ID to set up a PayPal subscription.
 If payment is made using our BTCPay server, then the BTCPay transaction ID will be associated with your account (note that we operate our own BTCPay server).
 If you add time with voucher code, it is stored in our system and associated with your account ID for 30 days after redemption, then deleted.

 For credit card payments, we use Braintree as our payment processor, and store a Braintree transaction ID against your account.
 If you elect to enable auto-renew for card payments, a subscription ID will also be stored.

-In order to process your payment Braintree and PayPal will request additional information.
+In order to process your payment, Braintree and PayPal will request additional information.
 Braintree requires collection of your card details to process your payment, and PayPal will require name, email and address information to create a new PayPal account as well as agreement to their terms of service.
-These additional datapoints are not stored by IVPN, though Braintree and PayPal are required to retain them for many years.
-In addition, no 3rd party payment provider has access to your IVPN ID.
+These additional data points are not stored by IVPN, though Braintree and PayPal are required to retain them for many years.
+No third-party payment provider has access to your IVPN account ID.

 In short, where we can offer anonymous payment methods we will, and we collect as little information as possible to process them.
-However centralised or 3rd party payment systems and their data processing and storage are out of our control.
+However, centralised or third-party payment systems and their data processing and storage are out of our control.

 Please select cash or cryptocurrency payments should this be of concern.